NUS-Fintech-Society/SD_Fintech_Summit_2025/README.md

-# Fintech Summit - Next.js Frontend
+# Fintech Summit - Next.js

-## Overview
+## Frontend

-This project is built using **Next.js**, and it automatically maps the files within the `src/app/` directory to routes in the application.
+The Frontend is built using **Next.js**, and it automatically maps the files within the `src/app/` directory to routes in the application.
 Each directory within `app/` corresponds to a URL path, and each `page.tsx` file within those directories serves as the content for that route.

 For example:
 - The `page.tsx` file located in `/src/app/about/` would load when you visit `/about` in the browser.